ibm-cloud-docs/CDN/about.md

 * application/json
 * application/xml*

 When compression is handled by the Edge server, then the content must be at least 10 KB.
-In some cases, compression is taken care of by the Origin server, and in those cases, there is no limit on the size of the files to be compressed.
-If the content is already being compressed by the Origin server, it is not compressed again.
+In some cases, compression is taken care of by the origin server, and in those cases, there is no limit on the size of the files to be compressed.
+If the content is already being compressed by the origin server, it is not compressed again.
 To enable Content Compression, the request header must define `Accept-Encoding: gzip`.

 ### Large file optimization
 {: #large-file-optimization}

 Large file optimization allows the CDN network to optimize the delivery of content greater than 10 MB.
 This enablement increases performance for large files and reduces latency and download times.
 Without this feature, the CDN cannot service files greater than 1.8 GB.
 This feature allows file downloads greater than 1.8 GB, up to a maximum of 320 GB.

-For large file optimization to work, byte-range requests must be enabled on the Origin server.
+For large file optimization to work, byte-range requests must be enabled on the origin server.
 Akamai CDN employs a technique that is called _Partial Object Caching_ for this optimization.
 When a large file is requested, the Edge server checks whether the file meets the size requirements.
-This means that files larger than 10 MB are requested from the Origin server in chunks.
+This means that files larger than 10 MB are requested from the origin server in chunks.
 After the chunk arrives at the Edge server, it is cached and immediately served to the user.
 The next chunk is pre-fetched in parallel by the Edge server, thus reducing latency.
 This process continues until the entire file is retrieved, or the connection is terminated.

 When this feature is enabled, there is a slight performance cost that is associated with serving content smaller than 10 MB.
 Therefore, this feature is recommended only for serving large files.
-A typical use case would be to create a new Origin Path in the CDN configuration and enable large file optimization for that path.
+A typical use case would be to create a new origin path in the CDN configuration and enable large file optimization for that path.

 ### Video on Demand
 {: #video-on-demand}

 **Video on Demand** performance optimization delivers high-quality streaming across various network types.
 By using preconfigured cache control settings and the distributed network's ability to distribute the load dynamically, {{site.data.keyword.cloud_notm}} CDN with Akamai gives you the ability to scale rapidly for large audiences, whether you've planned for them or not.

 **Video on Demand** is optimized for distribution of segmented streaming formats such as HLS, DASH, HDS, and HSS.
 Currrently, live video streaming is not supported.
-You can enable the **Video on Demand** feature by selecting this option from the **Optimize for** list menu on the Settings tab, or while creating a new Origin Path.
+You can enable the **Video on Demand** feature by selecting this option from the **Optimize for** list menu on the Settings tab, or while creating a new origin path.
 You should enable this feature only when optimizing delivery of video files.

 ### Dynamic Content Acceleration
 {: #dynamic-content-acceleration-description}